MECS, Pressure Repeat Reading, and Cataract Direct Referral

 In cases where a patient needs to be seen urgently or soon, you should decide if referral via GP is the most appropriate course.
 Please see this article.
 You may want to fax referral to BMEC on 0121 507 6785 following Birmingham LOC’s direct referral guidelines.

-The LOC current do not keep up to date GP address lists.
-To find the address of a surgery we suggest using this link to Google that searches only the NHS Choices website.
-Type your search in the search bar before the “site:www.nhs.uk nhs choices” e.g. To find details on the Sherwood Medical practice you would type: “sherwood medical practice site:www.nhs.uk nhs choices” or to find Dr Jhanjee you would type “Dr Jhanjee site:www.nhs.uk nhs choices”
+You can also use using this link to use Google to search only the NHS Choices website.
+Type your search in the search bar before the “site:www.nhs.uk nhs choices” e.g. To find details on the St Margarets Well Surgery you would type: “St Margarets Well Surgery site:www.nhs.uk nhs choices” or to find Dr Beockx you would type “Dr Beockx site:www.nhs.uk nhs choices”

 To find out what services are running in neighbouring areas, please see this page for website addresses/contact information for neighbouring LOCs